-True to Starbucks mission to “act with courage, challenge the status quo and find new ways to grow our company and each other,” Starbucks partners (employees) advocated for a program that would allow stores to donate good, unsold food and distribute it to people facing hunger in communities across the U.S. In response to this call for action, working with Feeding America®, Starbucks invested in research and quality assurance testing to develop a program to safely donate nourishing, ready-to-eat meals to the 1 in 8 Americans who struggle with hunger.
+True to Starbucks mission to “act with courage, challenge the status quo and find new ways to grow our company and each other,” Starbucks partners (employees) advocated for a program that would allow stores to donate good, unsold food and distribute it to people facing hunger in communities across the U.S. In response to this call for action, working with Feeding America®, Starbucks invested in research and quality assurance testing to develop a program to safely donate nourishing, ready-to-eat meals to those who struggle with hunger.

 The Food Bank fights hunger by working hand-in-hand with partner pantry and meal programs, local school districts, volunteers and civic-minded companies like Starbucks to serve more than 300,000 children, families and seniors in need each month.
 Amid the Coronavirus pandemic, this number ballooned to 500,000 people each month.

 Programs like FoodShare not only help individuals facing hunger; they affect our entire community and the future of our society.
 Food insecurity and lack of nutrition have been proven to affect a child’s development and learning.

 To date, Food Bank has partnered with local Starbucks stores throughout the county to provide more than 600,000 meals, for children and families facing hunger in our community.